-The Skills First Internship is a program that works to provide equitable access to quality internships for diverse college intern candidates and college students of color and students from non-traditional backgrounds.
+The Skills First Internship program works to provide equitable access to quality internships for diverse college intern candidates and college students of color and students from non-traditional backgrounds.
 Through Skills First, the Chamber hopes to encourage organizations to rethink hiring strategies and lead in the creation of a diverse workforce that is more reflective of our region.

 Skills First offers employers a skill-based, identity-blind hiring platform that reduces hiring bias by substituting the request for a traditional resume with a standardized application that puts the focus solely on the skills an applicant brings to the table, instead of a focus on where they acquired those skills.

 Through Skills First, the GBCC worked with dozens of pipeline partners such as college career services offices and college access and success organizations - like UMass Boston, Bottom Line and the Benjamin Franklin Institute of Technology – to funnel students to these internship postings.
 These partnerships produced a diverse and qualified pipeline of applicants: our pipeline partners were the referral source of 40 percent of all open applications.

 From January to May 2019, the GBCC recruited seven Boston-based companies to participate in a pilot of Skills First Internships.
 Those early adopters include:

 - John Hancock

 - Suffolk Construction

 - Vertex Pharmaceuticals

 During the pilot period, 13 internships were posted, 189 applications were submitted, and five interns were hired through the program.